pavanty/Walmart-Sales-Analysis-Dashboard/README.md

 How to Download and Open the PBIX File

-Click on the Suicide_In_USA.pbix file in this repository.
+Click on the Walmart-Sales-Analysis-Dashboard.pbix file in this repository.

 Click the Download button (top-right) to save it locally.